cre8magic/cre8magic/docs-src/pages/magic-themes/oqtane-basic/index.md

 Just use the built-in marketplace in the theme manager to install the theme.

-1. Walkthrough in the Oqtane documentation: [Install a Theme](https://docs.oqtane.org/manuals/system/theme-management.html#installing-themes)
+1. Walkthrough in the Oqtane documentation: [Install a Theme](https://docs.oqtane.org/manuals/system/theme-management.html#installing-themes) or got to the Cre8magic instal documentation [Install](xref:OqtaneThemes.Installation.Index)
-1. Or you can manually download it from the Marketplace TODO:
+1. Or you can manually download it from the Marketplace:

 ### Via Theme Generator in Oqtane